chenxcynthia/ReviewGen/README.md

 We will experiment with different model architectures and data preprocessing steps.
 On the modeling front, we plan to explore various pre-training and fine-tuning recipes, using dual-decoding architectures to jointly decode both scores and rationales, as well as techniques similar to those found in papers like "Large Language Models Can Self-Improve."
 On the data front, we want to explore feature engineering approaches for representing the reviews in the training data.
 Finally, we want to assess the quality of the generated reviews to better understand how much interpretability is added through our approach.

 ## 2. Data
-We used the dataset from the ReviewAdvisor paper.
-See their GitHub repository [here](https://github.com/neulab/ReviewAdvisor).
+We used the dataset from Yuan et al. in their ReviewAdvisor paper (see their [GitHub repository](https://github.com/neulab/ReviewAdvisor)).
 In particular, we use their `tagger` methods and BERT model for token classification of the dataset reviews.

 We also re-implemented their data pre-processing methods, which can be found in the `data_extraction` directory.
 Se `Pre-Processing_Data_Analysis.ipynb` for additional dataset pre-processing and analysis.